Saving Lives in Tanzania

 That day's presentations and discussions had made clear the significant challenges that lie ahead.
 But on a day of hearing many difficult statistics, talking with Jacqueline helped us remember that this project is about women like her and their babies.
 In our work from Atlanta to address the burden of maternal and neonatal mortality in Tanzania, we rarely encounter the emotional toll that these deaths have on the families.
 Jacqueline’s story made this toll very real to us, serving as a reminder that the work we do matters.

-Alison Thompson, MPA, is the vice president for advancement for the CDC Foundation.
+Alison Thompson, MPA, is the Chief Advancement Officer for the CDC Foundation.